 Note: Please read Section 5-Final Voicing before spiking the Mezzo.

-combination until the nut is flush with the bottom.
+2. Attach the spikes to the bottom of the stand by screwing the spike and nut combination until the nut is flush with the bottom.

 Mount the set screws into the bottom of the Mezzo Convergent Synergy (Figure 11).